PRAVEENRAJA-S-K/PRAVEEN/days-of-the-week-display/ReadMe.md

 # react-test-application

-- React Web Application to display days of the week in English and Spanish
+- React Web Application to display days of the week in two different languages (English and Spanish) where each language is displayed using different coding languages in the web application.
 - English display is done using React.createElements
 - Spanish display is done using tags (display text mentions JSX-error to be rectified)
 - Coded using ReactJS